Clinical Genetics: Medical and Public Health Perspectives

 READ MORE ABOUT THIS COURSE

-This course covers core concepts in basic and applied genetics and their role to clinical medicine, public health, and genetic counseling, including diagnosis, treatment, and prevention of disease.
+This course covers core concepts in basic and applied genetics and their role in clinical medicine, public health, and genetic counseling, including diagnosis, treatment, and prevention of disease,

 What you can learn.